cloud-gov/logsearch-for-cloudfoundry/README.md

 > [!WARNING]
 > **This repository is deprecated and no longer maintained.**
 >
-> It has been replaced by the following repositorie:
+> It has been replaced by the following repository:
 > - https://github.com/cloud-gov/opensearch-boshrelease
->
-> Please use this repositorie instead.
 # Logsearch for Cloud Foundry

 <!--